 My wise mother once told me to: look both ways before crossing the street; carry an umbrella to school in the spring; and don’t go out alone at night.
-The advice can go along way when doing business in Korea or even in most parts of the world.
+The advice can go a long way when doing business in Korea or even in most parts of the world.

 This article is not intended to discourage investors.
-Don’t avoid joint ventures in Korea; just enter them with understanding, care and a Korea-savvy guide.
+Don’t avoid joint ventures in Korea; just enter them with understanding, care, and a Korea-savvy guide.

-The horror stores abound.
+Horror stories abound.
 I saw a director representing minority shareholders investigated by the prosecution for actions that the majority has noted that the director was involved in.
 The revelations to the prosecutor only occurred after a heated debate over the lack of adequate financial oversight.

-I saw numerous instances were minority shareholders’ shares had no market value and Korean law provided no adequate answers other than the slim chance of prevailing in a dissolution, buyout, or other like actions.
+I saw numerous instances where minority shareholders’ shares had no market value and Korean law provided no adequate answers other than the slim chance of prevailing in a dissolution, buyout, or other like actions.
 Even in the unlikely case of piercing the corporate veil, often only a fraction of the initial investment is recoverable.

 In a recent case that received a good deal of media attention, a director/minority shareholder was held personally liable for the debts of the company based on his alleged lack of management oversight.

 This is not meant to discourage investors.
 This nation can be a profitable, enjoyable, and personally satisfying place to do business.
-However, the business waters are teeming with sharks and without a little water savvy and a guide you will become the next meal.
+However, the business waters are teeming with sharks, and without a little water savvy and a guide, you will become the next meal.

 My motivation for writing this article stems from a practice that has reemerged in the past few years.
 Non-Korean companies have been offered “sweetheart” deals by local investors.
 Often the face of the deal is sweeter than the deal.